The purpose of this experiential learning activity (ELA) is to demonstrate?

-What to do in a debrief?
-Note how the questions below follow the sequence of David Kolb’s Circle of Experiential Learning.
+How to debrief?
+Note that the questions below follow the pattern of learning suggested in David Kolb’s Circle of Experiential Learning (1984).

 - How did you feel?